mdespuits/validates_formatting_of/README.markdown

 # Development and Contribution

 It is very easy to contribute to this gem.
 Full documentation to do so will be added in the near future.

+# Have Ideas?

+Do you use a particular pattern on a regular basis that isn't here or you would like to contribute?
+For now, [create a new issue](https://github.com/mattdbridges/validates_formatting_of/issues/new) in the issue tracker.
+I would be more than happy to consider adding it to the project.